Bassma-Algeria/sadaqa-website/README.md

 # Sadaqa Frontend

-This is the frontend for the Sadaqa project.
-It is built using Next.js and TypeScript.
+This is the official repository of the frontend part for the [Sadaqa Project](link to the website).
+Which is built using Next.js and TypeScript.

 ## Getting Started